JC-LL/rive/README.md

 # Rive

-Rive is a Ruby RISC V (Five) instruction set simulator.
+Rive is a RISC V (Five) instruction set simulator, written in Ruby